en

 Be open to regional or remote opportunities

-Some of Australia’s top paying jobs, particularly in resources, are located outside metropolitan areas.
+Some of Australia's highest-paying roles, particularly in mining and resources, are located outside metropolitan areas.
+Remaining flexible about location can open the door to significant career and salary opportunities.

 Stay informed about salary trends